 On October 6, 2022, Geopost signed a firm commitment to acquire a 95% majority stake in CChezVous.
 This transaction was closed on December 22, 2022.
 As per the shareholder agreement, Cnova still has significant influence over CCV for its 5% residual stake and therefore the retained interest has been accounted for at fair value on initial recognition and is accounted for under the equity method in the consolidated financial statements.
-Balance sheet at December 31, 2022 include a €3.5m equity method investment (see Note2).
+The €3,5m equity method investment was totally impaired at 2023 year-end.